-As it is with everything else on their property, homeowners are responsible for maintaining and repairing their mailboxes.
-As such, it’s best to check your mailbox yearly!
+As with everything else on their property, homeowners are responsible for maintaining and repairing their mailboxes.
+As such, it's best to check your mailbox yearly!

 Has it become difficult to open and close?
 Does it look worn?
 If you're unsure, then here are some things to remember when you do your mailbox check:

 - Check for loose hinges on the door or slot.

 - If some parts have rusted or come loose, purchase new ones from a hardware store.

 - Clean up stains with products like Wet & Forget Outdoor.

 - Replace house numbers and/or letters that have faded or loosened.

 - Keep the path by your mailbox clean.
 Make sure nothing blocks it from view, like shrubs or outdoor decor.

 - Contact your local post office before moving or replacing your mailbox entirely.